antleaf/doapr/webroot/content/repositories/gates_open_research.md

 record_count: 'Full text : 314'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Multidisciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://gatesopenresearch.org/
-user_committees: 'Yes : The Gates Open Research Advisory Board comprises individuals who have a strong interest in open research and improving the way research findings are disseminated.'
+user_committees: "Yes : The Gates Open Research Advisory Board comprises individuals who have a strong interest in open research and improving the way research findings are disseminated. \L"
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Each publication must have at least one author who has been, or still is, a recipient of a Gates Foundation grant
 withdrawal_authorisation: Platform
-withdrawal_policy: Contravention of copyright, plagiarism, false or inaccurate content, ethical and legal issues
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
   :description:
-- :service: google_scholar
+- :service: europe_pmc
   :feature: indexing
   :description:
-- :service: pre_pubmed
+- :service: google_scholar
   :feature: indexing
   :description:
-- :service: europe_pmc
+- :service: pre_pubmed
   :feature: indexing
   :description:
 - :service: scilit